 Current River Status

 Based upon sampling events conducted by the Task Force in 2014, 2015, and through June 2016, Table 1 provides a summary of the central tendencies (arithmetic and geometric mean) of the ambient surface water PCB concentration data collected during these sampling events (after appropriate blank correction) at the eight monitoring locations on the Spokane River.
 Table 1 also provides the number of samples taken during each sampling event, as well as the average concentration during the event.
 The arithmetic and geometric means utilize all individual data points.
 Average PCB concentrations are consistently below 50 pg/L throughout Idaho and in Washington downstream to Mirabeau Point, then increase to above 100 pg/L at Trent Bridge/Plante’s Ferry and remain in the 110 to 150 pg/L range downstream to Nine Mile Dam.
-Average concentrations at all stations show compliance with the Water Quality Standard of 170 pg/L.
+Average concentrations at all stations show compliance with the current Washington Water Quality Standard of 170 pg/L.

+Upstream in Idaho the current State Water Quality Standard for total PCBs is 190 pg/L. Downstream, where the Task Force has not conducted sampling, the Spokane Tribe of Indians currently has a Water Quality Standard of 1.34 pg/L. As of November 15, 2016, the EPA Administrator has signed a rule establishing a Water Quality Standard of 7 pg/L for Washington’s waters.